tuanho/nevo-data-replication/README.md

 # Nevo Data Replication

-This is an example project showing how to replicate data from a source database (Microsoft SQL Server) and store the events in Kafka (using Debezium SQL Server connector).
-Finally, to replicate those Kafka events to a table in another database (Microsoft SQL Server).
+This is an example project showing how to replicate data from a source database to a sink database.

+- Docker containers for Microsoft SQL Server, Zookeeper, Kafka, Kafka Connect, Kafka UI, and Debezium
+- How to enable CDC on Microsoft SQL Server
+- Install Debezium Microsoft SQL Server connector
+- Write CDC changes to Kafka topics using Debezium SQL Server connector.
+- Write CDC changes to sink database to finish full replication procedure.

 ## Getting Started